Why Matter Matters- The Future of Your Smart Home Devices

 Tech is at the center of our lives, so it is only natural that tech becomes the center of our households as well.
 At the beginning of the year, we did a review of Tech Trends we expect to see develop in 2022 and tech in the home was one of those.
 The wide variety of smart home brands has made it harder to interconnect all your tech devices in the home.

-Apple can’t control Google or Samsung devices or vise versa.
+Apple can’t control Google or Samsung devices or vice versa.
 As a result, homeowners must have a variety of apps to control all their home appliances which doesn’t make controlling your home devices very efficient.
 This may be changing later this year.
 Tech giants such as Apple, Samsung, and Google, to name a few, have teamed up to support an appliance integration platform known as Matter.
 In today’s Tech Tuesday we are going to discuss what we can expect from Matter.

 What is Matter